tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 first calculate the values `1` and `2`. it doesn't matter in what order we do `1` and `2`, but they both have to come before `3`.

+### applying this to backpropagation

+if we take what we know now about the chain rule and topological sort, we can do backpropagation on the graph. this is the code straight from micrograd,
+1) builds a topological sort, and 2) operates on it in reverse, applying the chain rule to each `Value` one at a time.

 ```python
 class Value:
     # ...